 To be successful with your e-commerce store you need to sell one of two types of products:

 - A product in a growing niche that’s in high demand

 - A high-quality commoditized product.

 The majority of e-commerce sales are done with commoditized products because they make up the core market for many businesses.

 Prices on these items frequently change as competition remains high and new players enter an already crowded space.

 The shoe market is a classic example of how to create successful innovation.

-The first company that created innovative footwear was Hush Puppies, which became popular and sparked rivalries between other brands looking for their own niche in the industry; this led them down an inevitable path towards commoditization as they were overtaken by companies such as Fujitsu who made better use or cheaper materials than those used by initial innovators like Nike.
+The first company that created innovative footwear was Hush Puppies, which became popular and sparked rivalries between other brands looking for their niche in the industry; this led them down an inevitable path towards commoditization as they were overtaken by companies such as Fujitsu who made better use or cheaper materials than those used by initial innovators like Nike.

-The key to success in the e-commerce is not just having a good selection of products, but also making sure they’re niche enough for your customers and crowded with low-cost options.
+The key to success in e-commerce is not just having a good selection of products, but also making sure they’re niche enough for your customers and crowded with low-cost options.

 Niche brands can often charge higher prices because their goods are sought after by fewer people which gives them more perceived value as well as an added incentive when purchasing!